Overview

 Terms and Policies

-Thumbtack's APIs utilize the OAuth 2.0 protocol.
+Thumbtack's APIs utilize and strictly adhere to the OAuth 2.0 protocol.
 OAuth2 is an industry-standard protocol for authorization that allows applications to access resources on behalf of a user OR on behalf of an application, both without sharing credentials.

-In order to authenticate with the Thumbtack API using OAuth2, your Account Manager will provide you with:
+In order to authenticate with the Thumbtack API using OAuth2, you will be provided with:

 - Client ID: A public identifier for your application.